dfeng/notes/language-models-and-tokens.md

 ## Proof

 Recall that with language models (and all natural language processing of late), our language is tokenized.
 Thus, at a fundamental level, the data these models ingest are exchangeable tokens.
 Recall also that the way in which we train models is by predicting the next word/token.
 This fact has been used as "proof" as to why language models cannot possibly be learning anything meaningful.
+However, it might be the case that, in order to correctly predict the next word in a sentence, one must first understand the whole world.

+However, herein lies the problem with our current paradigm using tokenization.

 ## Introduction